 - Use wax paper to protect your workspace.

-- Make sure you’re following the resin directions for the best outcome.
+- Make sure you’re following the resin directions so your resin doesn’t cure sticky.

 - Be sure to scrape the sides of the cups when mixing the resin.